adamcatley/adamcatley.github.io/docs/AirTag.md

 I demonstrated this idea is possible by adding an AirTag to a commonly misplaced item: a remote control.
 All functionality remains, as shown [here]().

 ![](img/airtag/remote.jpg)

+#### Credit card

+[Andrew Ngai](https://www.youtube.com/watch?v=Dze4L1YuJYA) repurposed a disassemled AirTag, into the form factor of a credit card, to be able to track his wallet.

 ### Use custom sounds